PhilipDaniels/gpx_simplifier/README.md

 # TODO
-- Max ele overall is wrong.
-- Same for max speed
 - Temp: Min, Max, Avg, with links to TPoints for min and max.
 Geocode those.
 - HR: ditto.
 - Moving %